 The audit team attempted to select all individuals for interview at random.
 The facility provided complete rosters for both staff and inmate populations.
 Additionally, the facility identified as many individuals as possible that would satisfy the various targeted interview requirements.
-In very view instances were the number of possible selections limited.
-As previously mentioned, the facility was unable to identify any transgender or intersex inmates.
+In some instances the number of possible selections were limited.

 During the site review the auditor was permitted to visit any building or open space on the entire compound.
-The auditor visited every housing unit and every building where inmates were permitted.
+The auditor visited every housing unit and every location where inmates were permitted.
 The auditor engaged inmates and staff members in brief conversations regarding the operation of the facility and PREA related issues.
 Closets and storage areas were checked to make sure that they were secured.
 Of particular interest were any possible locations that inmates could gather, unsupervised.
 No locations of concern were noted.

 The lead auditor was able to contact PAVE, Inc., the designated sexual assault crisis center for Dodge County, Wisconsin.
 Upon speaking to a high level official at the facility it was learned that PAVE, Inc. works with several correctional facilities located in Dodge County.
-Meetings are held with those facilities on a regular basis and a FLCI representative attends those meetings.
+Meetings are held with those facilities on a regular basis and a DCI representative attends those meetings.
 The representative advised that PAVE staff members have had contact with inmates by telephone and in person.
 The representative did not feel that the amount of contact with the facility was out of the ordinary when compared to other facilities in the area.

-Examination of documentation, files, and records was directed and specific. when possible, the audit team requested to see specific documents related to an individual or event.
-Whenever possible, documents where examined at random chosen in relation to individuals selected from the inmate or staff rosters.
+Examination of documentation, files, and records was directed and specific.
+When possible, the audit team requested to see specific documents related to an individual or event.
+Whenever possible, documents were examined at random chosen in relation to individuals selected from the inmate or staff rosters.
 In some cases the Agency supplied electronic documentation that covered large groups of individuals that could be sorted and searched in a spreadsheet.
-Regarding the investigations at FLCI the audit team was given a summary of the twenty-six investigations initiated between October 4, 2016 and October 2, 2017.
-These cases included six inmate-on-inmate sexual abuse cases; none of which required a forensic examination.
-There were twelve inmate-on-inmate harassment/misconduct cases and eight staff on inmate harassment/misconduct case.
-As of the end of the onsite portion of the audit one case had been substantiated, ten cases were unsubstantiated, nine cases were unfounded and six cases were ongoing.
+Regarding the investigations at DCI the audit team was given a summary of the 64 investigations initiated between September 1, 2017 and

+August 31, 2018.
+These cases included 30 inmate-on-inmate sexual abuse cases.
+There were also 30 inmate-on-inmate harassment/misconduct cases.
+There were four cases where staff members were accused of sexual misconduct.

 With few exceptions, the audit team found the staff and the inmate population cooperative and responsive throughout the process.
 The reader should note that examination of each standard has been documented in a repeating format.
 Each standard appears by its number and letter indicator, followed by a policy review.
 Next is a synopsis of the relevant observations, document reviews, and interviews.
-Finally, there is a indication of the finding for the entire numerical standard with a summary of the reasons for the determination.
+Finally, there is an indication of the finding for the entire numerical standard with a summary of the reasons for the determination.